trewknowledge/GDPR/README.txt

 == Consent Management ==

-Consents can be registered at the settings page.
-They can be be optional or not.
+Consents can be registered on the settings page.
+They can be optional or not.
 By default, this plugin comes with a Privacy Policy consent that users need to agree on registration.

-For optional consents, there's a wrapper function `have_consent( $consent_id )` to help you display or hide something on the site depending if user gave consent or not.
+For optional consents, there's a wrapper function `have_consent( $consent_id )` to help you display or hide something on the site depending if the user gave consent or not.

 == Cookie Management ==